0131N/HPQC/README.md

 ### Domain Decomposition

-To parallelise the workload, the string is divided into equal "chunks."
+To parallelise the workload, the string is divided into equal chunks.
 Each MPI rank is responsible for its local segment.
-However, since wave propagation is interdependent, I implemented **Ghost Cell Exchange**.
+However, since wave propagation is interdependent, I implemented Ghost Cell Exchange.

 * **Left-to-Right Propagation:** Rank  sends its last point to Rank  and receives the last point of Rank  as a ghost cell.
-* **Aggregation Strategy:** To avoid race conditions and file corruption, an **In-Memory Aggregation** strategy was used.
+* **Aggregation Strategy:** To avoid race conditions and file corruption, an In-Memory Aggregation strategy was used.
 1. Worker ranks compute their local physics.
-2. `MPI_Gather` collects all local arrays onto **Rank 0**.
+2. `MPI_Gather` collects all local arrays onto Rank 0.
 3. **Rank 0** performs the serial I/O task of writing the full string state to the CSV.